 Hammock World is the only supplier of genuine Nylon netting hammocks in New Zealand.
-Real-Nylon hammocks are known as Mayan Silk Hammocks.
+Authentic-Nylon hammocks hammocks are known as Mayan Silk Hammocks.
 We use genuine nylon yarn for the manufacture of our outdoor netting hammocks and can thereby offer an extended 5-year All-Weather Guarantee.

 Caution - Customers are being deceived by businesses selling inferior 'polypropylene' hammocks masquerading as 'nylon' hammocks, so purchase wisely!

-Authentiic-Nylon is exceptionally strong and durable, and has the highest tensile strength of any fibre suitable for the manufacture of outdoor hammocks.
-Real-Nylon has good resistance to abrasion and excellent UV stability, and will out-last natural fibres by 4-5 times.
+Authentic-Nylon is exceptionally strong and durable, and has the highest tensile strength of any fibre suitable for the manufacture of outdoor hammocks.
+Authentic-Nylon has good resistance to abrasion and excellent UV stability, and will out-last natural fibres by 4-5 times.

 You would not use 'cotton' or 'polypropylene' rope to tie a Superyacht to a marina.
 Of course not - you would use genuine nylon rope!
 The following research will provide the correct information to enable you to make a wise informed decision when purchasing your outdoor hammock.

 Discerning Buyers and connoisseurs of hammocks need to be aware that not all 'nylon' hammocks are the same!
-This research will reveal that so-called nylon hammocks are being made with an inferior polypropylene fibre, while real-nylon hammocks are known as 'silk' hammocks!
+This research will reveal that so-called nylon hammocks are being made with an inferior polypropylene fibre, while genuine-nylon are known as 'silk' hammocks!

 The majority of hammocks sold in New Zealand are imported from Central America, which has no consumer protection.
 Mexico makes hammocks with an inferior, less expensive polypropylene fibre, but these hammocks are sold in New Zealand as 'nylon hammocks' in order to gain an inflated price from unsuspecting buyers.